MicrosoftDocs/architecture-center/docs/data-guide/scenarios/data-lake.md

 # What is a data lake?

 A data lake is a storage repository that holds a large amount of data in its native, raw format.
 Data lake stores are optimized for scaling to terabytes and petabytes of data.
-The data typically comes from multiple heterogeneous sources, and may be structured, semi-structured, or unstructured.
-The idea with a data lake is to store everything in its original, untransformed state.
+The data typically comes from multiple heterogeneous sources and might be structured, semi-structured, or unstructured.
+A data lake helps you store everything in its original, untransformed state.
 This approach differs from a traditional [data warehouse](../relational-data/data-warehousing.yml), which transforms and processes the data at the time of ingestion.

 ![A diagram that shows the different data lake use cases.](./images/data-lake-use-cases.jpg)

-The following are key data lake use cases:
+Key data lake use cases include:
-- Cloud and IoT data movement
+- Cloud and Internet of Things (IoT) data movement.
-- Big data processing
+- Big data processing.
-- Analytics
+- Analytics.
-- Reporting
+- Reporting.
-- On-premises data movement
+- On-premises data movement.

-Advantages of a data lake:
+Advantages of a data lake include:

-- Data is never thrown away, because the data is stored in its raw format.
-This is especially useful in a big data environment, when you may not know in advance what insights are available from the data.
+- A data lake never deletes data, because it stores data in its raw format.
+This feature is especially useful in a big data environment when you might not know in advance what insights you can get from the data.

 - Users can explore the data and create their own queries.
-- May be faster than traditional extract, transform, load (ETL) tools.
+- A data lake might be faster than traditional extract, transform, and load (ETL) tools.
-- More flexible than a data warehouse, because it can store unstructured and semi-structured data.
+- A data lake is more flexible than a data warehouse, because it can store unstructured and semi-structured data.

 A complete data lake solution consists of both storage and processing.
-Data lake storage is designed for fault-tolerance, infinite scalability, and high-throughput ingestion of data with varying shapes and sizes.
-Data lake processing involves one or more processing engines built with these goals in mind, and can operate on data stored in a data lake at scale.
+Data lake storage is designed for fault tolerance, infinite scalability, and high-throughput ingestion of data with varying shapes and sizes.
+Data lake processing involves one or more processing engines that are built with these goals in mind and can operate on data that's stored in a data lake at scale.

-## When to use a data lake ?
+## When you should use a data lake

-Typical uses for a data lake include data exploration, data analytics, and machine learning.
+You typically use a data lake for data exploration, data analytics, and machine learning.

 A data lake can also act as the data source for a data warehouse.
-With this approach, the raw data is ingested into the data lake and then transformed into a structured queryable format.
-Typically this transformation uses an [extract, load, transform (ELT)](../relational-data/etl.yml#extract-load-and-transform-elt) (extract, load, transform) pipeline, where the data is ingested and transformed in place.
-Source data that is already relational may go directly into the data warehouse, using an ETL process, skipping the data lake.
+When you use this method, the data lake ingests raw data and then transforms it into a structured queryable format.
+Typically this transformation uses an [extract, load, and transform (ELT)](../relational-data/etl.yml#extract-load-and-transform-elt) pipeline in which the data is ingested and transformed in place.
+Relational source data might go directly into the data warehouse via an ETL process and skip the data lake.

-Data lake stores are often used in event streaming or IoT scenarios, because they can persist large amounts of relational and nonrelational data without transformation or schema definition.
-They are built to handle high volumes of small writes at low latency, and are optimized for massive throughput.
+You can often use data lake stores in event streaming or IoT scenarios because data lakes can persist large amounts of relational and nonrelational data without transformation or schema definition.
+Data lakes are built to handle high volumes of small writes at low latency and are optimized for massive throughput.

-The following table compares data lakes and data warehouses:
+The following table compares data lakes and data warehouses.

 ![A table that compares data lake features with data warehouse features.](./images/comparing-data-lakes-and-data-warehouses.png)

 ## Challenges

-- *Managing large volumes of data:* Handling vast amounts of raw and unstructured data can be complex and resource-intensive, requiring robust infrastructure and tools.
+- *Large volumes of data:* The management of vast amounts of raw and unstructured data can be complex and resource-intensive, so you need robust infrastructure and tools.

-- *Potential bottlenecks:* Data processing can experience delays and inefficiencies, especially when dealing with high volumes and diverse data types.
+- *Potential bottlenecks:* Data processing can introduce delays and inefficiencies, especially when you have high volumes of data and diverse data types.
-- *Risk of data corruption:* Without proper data validation and monitoring, there’s a risk of data corruption, which can compromise the integrity of the data lake.
+- *Data corruption risks:* Improper data validation and monitoring introduces a risk of data corruption, which can compromise the integrity of the data lake.
-- *Quality control issues:* Ensuring data quality is challenging due to the variety of data sources and formats, necessitating stringent data governance practices.
+- *Quality control problems:* Proper data quality is a challenge because of the variety of data sources and formats.
+You must implement stringent data governance practices.
-- *Performance issues:* Query performance can degrade as the data lake grows, making it essential to optimize storage and processing strategies.
+- *Performance problems:* Query performance can degrade as the data lake grows, so it's essential that you optimize storage and processing strategies.

 ## Technology choices

-When building a comprehensive data lake solution on Azure, consider the following technologies:
+When you build a comprehensive data lake solution on Azure, consider the following technologies:

-- [Azure Data Lake Storage (ALDS) Gen2](/azure/storage/blobs/data-lake-storage-introduction): ALDS Gen2 combines Azure Blob Storage with Data Lake capabilities, offering Hadoop-compatible access, hierarchical namespace, and enhanced security for efficient big data analytics.
+- [Azure Data Lake Storage](/azure/storage/blobs/data-lake-storage-introduction) combines Azure Blob Storage with data lake capabilities, which provides Apache Hadoop-compatible access, hierarchical namespace capabilities, and enhanced security for efficient big data analytics.

-- [Azure Databricks](/azure/databricks/introduction/): A unified platform for processing, storing, analyzing, and monetizing data, supporting ETL, dashboards, security, data exploration, machine learning, and generative AI.
+- [Azure Databricks](/azure/databricks/introduction/) is a unified platform that you can use to process, store, analyze, and monetize data.
+It supports ETL, dashboards, security, data exploration, machine learning, and generative AI.
-- [Azure Synapse Analytics](/azure/synapse-analytics/overview-what-is): A unified experience to ingest, explore, prepare, manage, and serve data for immediate BI and machine learning needs.
-It integrates deeply with Azure Data Lake, enabling querying and analyzing large datasets efficiently.
+- [Azure Synapse Analytics](/azure/synapse-analytics/overview-what-is) is a unified service that you can use to ingest, explore, prepare, manage, and serve data for immediate business intelligence and machine learning needs.
+It integrates deeply with Azure data lakes so that you can query and analyze large datasets efficiently.
-- [Azure Data Factory](/azure/data-factory/introduction): A cloud-based data integration service that allows you to create data-driven workflows for orchestrating and automating data movement and transformation.
+- [Azure Data Factory](/azure/data-factory/introduction) is a cloud-based data integration service that you can use to create data-driven workflows to then orchestrate and automate data movement and transformation.
-- [Microsoft Fabric](/fabric/get-started/microsoft-fabric-overview): Fabric is a comprehensive data platform that unifies data engineering, data science, data warehousing, real-time analytics, and business intelligence into a single solution.
+- [Microsoft Fabric](/fabric/get-started/microsoft-fabric-overview) is a comprehensive data platform that unifies data engineering, data science, data warehousing, real-time analytics, and business intelligence into a single solution.

 ## Contributors